1 Legal and regulatory framework

 1.4 Are there any regional treaties or laws that need to be taken into account?

-Kazakhstan is also a signatory to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
+- the 1958 New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards; and the

 1.5 Which national regulatory bodies are responsible for enforcing the applicable laws and regulations?
 What powers do they have?